einbahnstrasse/Goldford-FictionOfTimeDestroyed-patch/README.md

 Download & unzip folder `Goldford-FictionOfTimeDestroyed-patches` and place in your Max packages folder (`Applications/Max 8/Packages`) or elsewhere in your Max search path.

 ### Requirements

-In order to run the software in performance, you will need IRCAMverb from the IRCAM forum (http://forumnet.ircam.fr/).
-Without IRCAMverb, onboard reverb may be substituted at mix position.
+In order to run the software in performance, you will need free Max package `Spat5` from the IRCAM forum at [https://forum.ircam.fr/projects/detail/spat/](https://forum.ircam.fr/projects/detail/spat/){:target="_blank"}.
+Without `Spat5`, onboard reverb may be substituted at mix position.

 It is strongly advised that a small USB/MIDI mixer be used to control the faders in the patch, but one can also use the mouse when necessary.
 The patch is configured for a Korg nanoKONTROL2.

-See the SCORE (`Goldford-TheFictionOfTimeDestroyed-FSD7_19-08-2020.pdf`), located in the patch folder, for additional setup requirements.
+See the TECH RIDER located in the subfolder `docs`, and the SCORE (`Goldford-TheFictionOfTimeDestroyed-FSD7_19-08-2020.pdf`), located in the subfolder `score-and-parts`, for additional setup requirements.

 ### Running